webfactory/secret-spreader-config-template/README.md

 # github-secret-spreader-template
-Template repository for setting up GitHub Actions Secrets Management with webfactory/gibhub-secret-spreader
+Template repository for setting up GitHub Actions Secrets Management with webfactory/gibhub-secret-spreader.

+Create your own, personal, *private* fork of this repo with the "Use this template" button above.

-Clone using `git clone --recursive git@github.com:webfactory/github-secret-spreader-template.git`
+Then, clone your fork using `git clone --recursive <URL-of-your-fork>`.